gauravmandall/envx/README.md

 </div>

-## 🔌 Database Storage with Prisma
+## 🔌 Database Setup with PostgreSQL

-EnvX now uses Prisma ORM with PostgreSQL for reliable, persistent storage of your environment variables across deployments and devices.
+EnvX uses PostgreSQL for persistent storage of your environment variables across deployments and devices.

 ### 1. Set Up a PostgreSQL Database